-PSY 596: Foundations of Neuroimaging
+PSY 569/769: Foundations of Neuroimaging

-Professor Marty Sereno Fall Semester 2018
+Professor Marty Sereno Fall Semester 2019

-I am delighted to offer an SDSU course on foundations of neuroimaging.
+I am delighted to offer an ongoing SDSU course on the foundations of neuroimaging.

-I direct the SDSU Neuroimaging Center sited in the new north campus Engineering and Interdisciplinary Sciences, which houses a 3T research-dedicated MRI magnet (Siemens Prisma).
+I direct the SDSU Imaging Center sited in the north campus Engineering and Interdisciplinary Sciences Complex, which houses a 3T research-dedicated MRI magnet (Siemens Prisma).

-Have you ever wondered how neuroimaging using MRI really works?
+Have you wondered how imaging using MRI really works?
 Or how electrical signals measured on the scalp are generated or localized?
-Do you want to learn how to reconstruct your own cortical surface? (to inflate it, 3D-print it, or animate it on youtube :-} ).
-Or maybe you've always wanted to really understand how the Fourier transform relates to MRI, to impress your friends and be the life of the party.
+Do you want to learn how to reconstruct your own cortical surface? (to inflate it, 3D-print it, or animate it to impress your friends :-}).
+Or maybe you've always wanted to really understand how the Fourier transform relates to MRI.

 If so, this class is for you!
 It will take you through the background needed to deeply understand how modern neuroimaging works at a pace that you will be able to keep up with.
-We go slower than a typical engineering course, but we won't skimp on the math.
+We go a little slower than a typical engineering course, but we won't skimp on the math